0xcert/framework/CONTRIBUTING.md

 ## Smart contract deploy

 Fueling 0xcert framework is the 0xcert protocol which consists for multiple smart contracts which are located in `0xcert/ethereum-gateway-contracts` and `0xcert/ethereum-proxy-contracts` packages.
 To automate deployment and configuration of this contracts we created a deploy script.
-Deploy script(`deploy.sh`) is located in `common/scripts/`.
+Deploy script(`deploy-protocol.sh`) is located in `common/scripts/`.

 ### Prerequisites